Joseph Abaa Akaseke: Bongo DCE Dies After Short Illness

 News of his death has sent shockwaves across the district and the region, with residents, party members and colleagues expressing deep sorrow over what many have described as a sudden and painful loss.

-Mike FM reported that he had been confirmed as the DCE on April 21.
+Mike FM also reported that the DCE had been confirmed as the DCE on April 21.

 In another notable death from the region, the Board Chairman of the Public Utilities Regulatory Commission (PURC), Professor Thomas Mba Akabzaa, died a few weeks after he was appointed.

-Akabzaa died at the University of Ghana Medical Centre on Thursday, April 17, 2025.
-No cause of death was made public.
+He died at the University of Ghana (UG) Medical Centre on April 17, 2025, with no cause of death being made public.

-Before his appointment to the PURC Board, Akabzaa had served as a professor at the Department of Earth Science at the University of Ghana, where his scholarly work in mining, environment, and natural resources earned him over 2,289 citations.
+Before his appointment to the PURC Board, Prof Akabzaa had served at the Department of Earth Science at the UG, where his scholarly work in mining, environment, and natural resources earned him over 2,289 citations.

 Sammy Gyamfi’s father-in-law reportedly murdered

-YEN.com.gh reported that the father-in-law of the Chief Executive Officer of the Ghana Gold Board (Goldbod), Sammy Gyamfi, has died.
+YEN.com.gh also previously reported that the father-in-law of the Chief Executive Officer of the Ghana Gold Board (Goldbod), Sammy Gyamfi, had died.

-According to a report by Asaase Radio, he passed away on Wednesday, February 18, 2026, after sustaining gunshot wounds during a purported armed robbery at his Kumasi residence on Friday, February 13, 2026.
+According to Asaase Radio, he passed away days after sustaining gunshot wounds during a purported armed robbery at his home on February 13, 2026.

 Source: YEN.com.gh